Last updated

-The Hedera CLI is a command‑line interface that offers a simple way to interact with the Hedera network.
+The is a command‑line interface that offers a simple way to interact with the Hedera network.
 It consolidates many common network operations into easy-to‑use commands so you can:

 Test your Hedera applications quickly.